Loading...

 Portion Control

-Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into the dish, which can help slow down carbohydrate absorption.
+Add a side of non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
+These can help slow down the absorption of carbohydrates.

 Mindful Eating

-Eat slowly and chew thoroughly to give your body time to signal fullness and properly manage glucose levels.
+Eat slowly and chew thoroughly to aid digestion and allow your body time to signal when it’s full, thereby preventing overeating.

 Physical Activity